 (8) If the statutory declaration and abstract supporting a caveat are not lodged within the period referred to in subsection (7), the caveat lapses.

-(9) A caveat cannot be lodged under subsection (6) unless it contains an address, or a number for a facsimile machine, in Australia for the service of notices in relation to the caveat.
+(9) A caveat cannot be lodged under subsection (6) unless one of the following is specified in it for the purposes of the service of notices in relation to the caveat —

+(a) an address in Australia;

+(b) a number for a facsimile machine in Australia;

+(c) a way of receiving notices electronically (for example, an email address) that is prescribed by the regulations for the purposes of this paragraph.

 [Section 81W inserted by No. 31 of 1997 s.
-104(1).]
+104(1); amended by No. 2 of 2014 s.
+72.]

 81X.
 Procedure on lodging of caveat under s.
 81W(6)